 Besides the incredibly diverse cultural history, the Australian way of life portrays a one-of-a-kind shared spirit and attitude.
 More than 200 languages are spoken in households, with English being the official language.

-Since Australia is blessed with some of the most beautiful natural landscapes and beaches in the world, people love to be outdoors and travelling.
+Since Australia is blessed with some of the most beautiful natural landscapes and beaches in the world, people love to be outdoors and travel.

 Sydney, Melbourne, Brisbane being the largest cities have diverse communities and present you with ample employment opportunities during and after your studies.

 The transportation system in Australia

 The transport options available in Australia include buses, trains, trams and ferries.
 Your access and cost of these transport services will vary depending on where you live and the type of transport you are using.

 For the full range of services available, timetables and costs, one can check the relevant state government websites like Transport NSW or Public Transport Victoria.

 Every state in Australia has its own rules of transport for international students.
 For example, in Queensland and Southern Australia, you may be eligible for transport concessions, unlike New South Wales.